iommirocks/iommi/docs/philosophy.rst

 Single point customization with no boilerplate
 ----------------------------------------------

-GUIs consists of have layers of abstraction like a form containing fields, fields containing input tags, and a button.
+GUIs consists of layers of abstraction like a form containing fields, fields containing input tags, and a button.
 But to customize the input tag of a form field row you must subclass several classes even for very trivial things.
 Often trivial things also requires copy pasting a template and making